abraham-ukachi/module-connexion/README.md

 # `module-connexion`
+> IMPORTANT: This is a working progress and subject to major changes until the specified deadline below.

 A school project to create a simple website with PHP &amp; SQL (via phpmyadmin) which includes **login**, **register** and **home** pages.

 For this project, I decided to create a simple 3D creator page titled **ddd**.